GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/multistep-oidc-authentication.md

 - As per the configuration, GG will behave and proceed the OpenID Connect Code Authentication Flow.

-## Prerequisites
+## Pre-requisites

-### Gluu Server
+### OpenID Provider
-This is our OpenID Connect OAuth Authorization Server.
+This is our Gluu Server, or any compliant OpenID Provider.
 The Client software Gluu Gateway(Relying Party - "RP") will request to Gluu Server for user authentication.
 So the first step is to install a Gluu Server, if you don’t already have one.
 There are a number of ways to do this — you can use one of the Linux packages (Ubuntu, Centos, Red Hat or Debian), you can use Docker, or you can even use Kubernetes.
 Probably the simplest way is to use the Linux packages, which install all the components of the Gluu Server in a simple file system container (in /opt/gluu-server).
 This is normally a three step process: install the package, start the gluu server, run setup.
 But for detailed instructions, see the Installation Guide for the current version in the official [Gluu Server documentation](https://gluu.org/docs).

 ### Gluu Gateway(GG)
 In OAuth jargon, GG is our Resource Server ("RS") and also Relying Party ("RP").
 For example, It expose open proxy endpoint to your users and your users first hit GG to access resources.
 Gluu Gateway also has a number of distributions.
 See the docs for [Gluu Gateway](https://gluu.org/docs/gg/4.2) to pick the distribution that makes the most sense for you.
 Note: you probably want to install GG on a different VM then your Gluu Server.
 If you do install GG on the same VM, I would suggest setting up a different virtual ethernet interface and making sure that the GG processes bind to this IP.
 This is a little out of scope of this howto article… so the easiest things is to probably just use a different VM!